 - The Small Business Financial Counselling Program provides assistance to small businesses experiencing hardship with no alternative source of impartial support.
-The service is delivered through the Rural Financial Service Southern Queensland and North Queensland.
+The service is delivered through the Small Business Financial Counselling Service Southern Queensland and Small Business Financial Counselling Service North Queensland.

 - Small business wellness coaches provide assistance to small business owners experiencing mental health and wellbeing challenges, in a free, one-on-one, supportive environment.

-- The Queensland Tourism Business Financial Counselling Service provides free financial counselling support to help tourism operators who have been financially impacted as a result of COVID-19.
+- The Queensland Tourism Business Financial Counselling Service provides free financial counselling support to help tourism operators who have been financially impacted as a result of the pandemic or a natural disaster.